com-480-data-visualization/datavis-project-2022-team_philippe/README.md

 - goal of the website
 - intended usage
 - repository structure
-- requirements for usage (mainly developed using Chrome version ??, this type of statements)
+- requirements for usage (mainly developed using Chrome version ??, utiliser une sourie pour le Tinder, this type of statements)
 - requirements to reproduce all results (list the python version + packages required, other specific requirements)

 #### Repository structure